top of page

 Toxins & Microplastics Released by Teabags

-• PET (polyethylene terephthalate) and Nylon: Fossil-fuel based plastics.
+Fossil-fuel based plastics.
 These materials break down at temperatures well below the boiling point of water.
 Studies have shown that they are capable of releasing billions of microplastics and nanoplastics during steeping/brewing.
-Not biodegradable.
+These plastics, likely containing toxins, are then ingested and accumulated in the body.
+They also present a bioaccumulation concern, as they are not biodegradable.

 Free of the Toxins Listed Above